backstage/backstage/.changeset/silver-games-yell.md

 ---

 Added a set of default Prometheus metrics around scaffolding.
 See below for a list of metrics and an explanation of their labels:

 - `scaffolder_task_success_count`: Tracks successful task runs.

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run

 - scaffolder_task_error_count: a count that track how many task runs error out

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run

 - scaffolder_task_duration: a histogram which tracks the duration of a task run

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `result`: A boolean describing whether the task ran successfully

 - scaffolder_step_success_count: a count that tracks each step run

   Labels:

+  - `template`: The entity ref of the scaffolded template
-    - `name`: The name of the step that was run
+  - `step`: The name of the step that was run

 - scaffolder_step_error_count: a count that tracks how many steps error out

   Labels:

+  - `template`: The entity ref of the scaffolded template
-    - `name`: The name of the step that was run
+  - `step`: The name of the step that was run

 - scaffolder_step_duration: a histogram which tracks the duration of each step run

   Labels:

+  - `template`: The entity ref of the scaffolded template
-    - `name`: The name of the step that was run
+  - `step`: The name of the step that was run
   - `result`: A boolean describing whether the task ran successfully

 You can find a guide for running Prometheus metrics here: https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/prometheus-metrics.md